esyede/rakit/packages/docs/data/autoloading.md

 state that class names must match their file names, including case sensitivity and folder structure indicated by the namespace.

-If you use libraries with such conventions, just register the root namespace and its folder location to the autoloader.
-Rakit will handle the rest.
+Register the root namespace and its folder, and the autoloader takes care of the rest.

 #### Registering namespace to the autoloader: